CREDENTIALING PROGRAM DEVELOPMENT & EVALUATION

 Skill Standards Contextualization involves using validated skill standards to identify, verify, validate, and document functional work profiles associated with occupational or industry pathways or clusters.
 Skill standards can be an effective tool for encouraging communication and collaboration across organizations that have many of the same functional requirements.

 Competency models can be used for many purposes, including development and management of learning, identifying educational materials, identifying degree, certificate, licensure and certification requirements, writing job descriptions, recruiting and hiring, and program evaluation.

 To be effective, competency models must reflect what individuals do on the job and provide the level of detail needed to address the purposes of the model.
 GSX develops varied competency models based on the goals and objectives of client organization.

 GSX provides solutions for educational institutions and programs that strengthen the preparation of students to meet the skills demand in the continuously changing market economy.
 In collaboration with partners from industry and government, we develop competency-based career pathway solutions.
-These solutions drive the achievement of student performance goals that can include college access and degree completion, attainment of industry-based certification, and access to work and career advancement.

 When developing or evaluating training solutions.
 GSX focuses on requirements analysis and supports an organization’s capacity to design and develop standards-based curriculum frameworks, learning objectives, and goals based on proven adult learning theories.
 GSX also partners with creative learning delivery organizations to meet multiple client needs for different populations.